jnozzi/cocoadev.com/markdown/ConvertHexToBinaryUsingNSData.md

-This Objective-C category is rewritten from Erik Doernenburg's Foundation extensions: General/NSData(MIME).
-You can find his code in General/EDFrameworks' General/EDMessage Framework.
-You can use it to convert hex value that hold by General/NSData and convert it into binary value.
+This Objective-C category is rewritten from Erik Doernenburg's Foundation extensions: NSData(MIME).
+You can find his code in EDFrameworks' EDMessage Framework.
+You can use it to convert hex value that hold by NSData and convert it into binary value.

-General/NSData+Hex.h
+NSData+Hex.h

 #import <Foundation/Foundation.h>

-@interface General/NSData (NSData_Hex)
+@interface NSData (NSData_Hex)
-- (General/NSData*) hex2raw;
+- (NSData*) hex2raw;
 @end

-General/NSData+Hex.m
+NSData+Hex.m

-#import "General/NSData+Hex.h"
+#import "NSData+Hex.h"

 static int asciitable[128] = {
   99,99,99,99, 99,99,99,99, 99,99,99,99, 99,99,99,99,